Scrap Busting Projects: 2 Awesome Tutorials

 2. Fabric bowls

-These can be made with cotton fabric pieces in colours of your choosing.
+These can be made with cotton fabric pieces in colors of your choosing.

 Have fun!